seldstein/personal-site-hugo/content/_index.md

 - Readwise Official
 - Typewriter Scroll

-For reading and annotating articles, I used to use [Readwise](https://readwise.io/) but recently switched to [Omnivore](https://omnivore.app/).
+I used to read and annotate articles with [Readwise](https://readwise.io/), but recently switched to [Omnivore](https://omnivore.app/).
 I store my notes and highlights in Obsidian using the plugins mentioned above.

+I track RSS feeds with [NewsBlur](https://newsblur.com/) but am considering moving them to Omnivore.

-For memorizing facts, quotes, and other information, I use [spaced repitition](https://en.wikipedia.org/wiki/Spaced_repetition) via [Mnemosyne](https://mnemosyne-proj.org/).
+For memorizing facts, quotes, and other information, I use [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) via [Mnemosyne](https://mnemosyne-proj.org/).

 For coding, I use [VS Code](https://code.visualstudio.com/) with the following extensions: